alessiabertugli/FUSION/README.md

 # Few-Shot Unsupervised Continual Learning through Meta-Examples
-This repository contains the PyTorch code for paper:
+This repository contains the PyTorch code for the paper:

 **<a href="https://arxiv.org/abs/...">Few-Shot Unsupervised Continual Learning through Meta-Examples</a>**
 *<a href="https://aimagelab.ing.unimore.it/imagelab/person.asp?idpersona=110">Alessia Bertugli</a>,